Skip to main content

 tlm_custom_eval = studio.TLM(options=custom_eval_criteria_option)

-Note that while the prompt for TLM.get_trustworthiness_score() should only specify what a correct answer should look like, the custom evaluation criteria should specify how to determine if the answer is good (more tips below).
+Note that while the prompt for TLM.get_trustworthiness_score() should only specify what a correct response should look like, the custom evaluation criteria should specify how to determine if the response is good (more tips below).

 After defining the additional evaluation criteria, running TLM’s get_trustworthiness_score() method will return both TLM’s standard trustworthiness scores along with a new custom evaluation score based on our criteria.